* Translated by AI

 *This content was translated by AI.

-Caleb Boshley, who started for KT on the 18th against the Kiwoom Heroes. /Photo=KT Wiz
+Boshley started for KT on the 18th against the Kiwoom Heroes. /Photo=KT Wiz

-Caleb Boshley, who started for KT on the 18th against the Kiwoom Heroes. /Photo=KT Wiz
+Boshley started for KT on the 18th against the Kiwoom Heroes. /Photo=KT Wiz

-Caleb Boshley. /Photo=KT Wiz
+Boshley. /Photo=KT Wiz

-Caleb Boshley. /Photo=KT Wiz
+Boshley. /Photo=KT Wiz

 KT Wiz's new foreign pitcher Caleb Boshley (33) rewrote KBO League history by shattering the record for consecutive scoreless innings by a foreign pitcher after debut.
-It was not just his overwhelming pitching power, but his 'versatile' pitching that perfectly stole batters' timing that fueled this historic achievement.
+It was not just his overwhelming pitching ability, but his 'versatile' pitching that perfectly stole batters' timing that fueled this historic achievement.

-Although he allowed 2 runs in the sixth inning, moving Boshley to second place all-time for consecutive scoreless innings after debut, he fell short of breaking the all-time record in this category set by Jo Yong-jun (then with Hyundai) in the 2002 season: 29⅔ innings.
+Although he allowed 2 earned runs in the sixth inning, moving Boshley to second place all-time for consecutive scoreless innings after debut, he fell short of breaking the all-time record in this category set by Jo Yong-jun (then with Hyundai) in the 2002 season: 29⅔ innings.

 According to the pitching analysis table provided by KT on the day, Boshley's secret to his strong performance lies in his 'ability to skillfully deploy a variety of pitches' based on precise control.
-Boshley threw a total of 80 pitches, freely utilizing 5 to 6 different breaking balls.
+Boshley threw a total of 80 pitches, freely utilizing 5 to 6 different types of breaking balls.
 In contrast, only 4 pitches were fastballs with a direct trajectory.

 Although he has played 4 games, Boshley says he is continuing to adapt to Korean baseball.
-He stated, "I feel that each team has a slightly different style of play.
+He stated: "I feel that each team has a slightly different style of play.
 Personally, the batters are very aggressive.
 Especially against fastballs.
 I am still learning; it is a process of learning throughout the year.
 But I think every pitch will be a joyful challenge."

-Caleb Boshley. /Photo=KT Wiz
+Boshley. /Photo=KT Wiz

-Caleb Boshley. /Photo=KT Wiz
+Boshley. /Photo=KT Wiz

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>